yetazero/TelegramFeedbackBot/README.md

-# TelegramFeedbackBot v0.2
+# TelegramFeedbackBot v0.3

-An easy-to-use Telegram bot for collecting user feedback, now enhanced with a graphical management tool and new features for improved interaction.
+An easy-to-use Telegram bot for collecting user feedback, now enhanced with a graphical management tool and even more features for richer interaction and control.
 This application provides a simple graphical interface (Telegram Bot Manager) to manage your Telegram bot.
-It allows you to start and stop the bot, configure its settings, and now includes the ability to send announcements to all active users.
+It allows you to start and stop the bot, configure its settings, and now offers enhanced communication capabilities with users.
+New in v0.3:

+Poll Support: Users can now send polls to the bot.
+Location Sharing: The bot now supports receiving users' shared locations.
+Contact Sharing: Users can share their contacts with the bot.
+Anti-Spam Cooldown (`/cooldown`): Administrators can now use the `/cooldown` command to set a time limit between user messages, helping to prevent spam and ensure smoother interactions.
-## Key Improvements in v0.2:
+# Key Improvements from v0.2:

-* **Mass Messaging:** Introduced the `/publish` (`/p`) command, enabling administrators to send messages to all active bot users.
+Mass Messaging: Introduced the `/publish` (/p) command, enabling administrators to send messages to all active bot users.
-* **Sticker Support:** Fixed a bug that prevented the bot from correctly processing messages containing custom sticker packs.
+Sticker Support: Fixed a bug that prevented the bot from correctly processing messages containing custom sticker packs.
-* **Interactive Emojis:** Added support for interactive emotions (Dice) for a more engaging user experience.
+Interactive Emojis: Added support for interactive emotions (Dice) for a more engaging user experience.
 ## Dependencies

 The following Python libraries are required to run the Python script.
 You can install them using pip: